 René Vounckx (1966) has been employed at VDL Nedcar since 1 March 2013, where he started as VP PD Engineering.
-On 1 January 2015, he took on the Vice President (VP) project role, and launched the MINI Hatch, MINI Convertible and MINI Countryman/Countryman PHEV models.
-On 1 January 2017, René was appointed EVP Operations and since 1 August 2017 has occupied his current position as EVP PD Engineering, Painted Body & Supply Control.
+Since 1 January 2015, he launched the MINI Hatch, MINI Convertible and MINI Countryman/Countryman PHEV models.
+René is responsible for the technology.
+The engineering, development and physical integration of new projects.
+But also standardization, innovation and modernization.

 René entered service at Ford Motor Company on 1 October 1990, and took the lead in all major car introductions within Ford Europe, until March 2013.
 During this period, he occupied a series of board positions at various locations including the Group-Staff Europe department and in the production plants in Genk (BE), Southampton (UK) and Keulen (DE).
 René graduated from the University of Technology at Diepenbeek (Belgium) in 1990 with a degree in Electrical-Mechanical Industrial Engineering.